Letters From Swaziland

 I have now finished 3 ½ weeks here at Nahsholim and I plan to leave sometime after the first week in March.
 My next mail stopping point will be c/o American Embassy in Athens which I will probably reach by the end of March.
 From there I plan to go down into the Peloponnese and then over to Italy.

 I feel a wee bit of “homesickness” for Swaziland.
-It is such a peaceful and warm place and so friendly.
+It was such a peaceful and warm place and so friendly.
 It is not beyond possibility that I may go back there some time.

 It’s good the trunk is back.
 The model Swazi Shield is one of the gifts my colleagues gave me in the going-away party as well as the strand of beaded horse tail hair – which by Xhosa tribal tradition I am to give to my wife with the name of the firstborn on it.